 Childhood Cancer Research

-The Center for Childhood Cancer Research, directed by John Maris, MD, represents a highly integrated basic, translational, and clinical research environment dedicated to eradicating the pain and suffering caused by cancer in children.
+The Center for Childhood Cancer Research, directed by Stephen P. Hunger, MD, represents a highly integrated basic, translational, and clinical research environment dedicated to eradicating the pain and suffering caused by cancer in children.
 This goal will ultimately be realized by bringing together the diverse talents of investigators in the Hospital's renowned multidisciplinary program in pediatric cancer research, patient care, and genomics to define translational research opportunities that can impact patient lives.
 This has been happening already with new therapies focused on acute leukemias, brain tumors and neuroblastomas that have made major impacts on reducing tumor burden with preserving quality of life --a major accomplishment in pediatric and adult cancer.

 The Center's organization supports an environment where basic scientists interact with master clinicians around the central theme of improving cure rates through translational research initiatives.
 Recruitment of leading talent in areas that the CCCR will promote have led to a dramatic expansion of laboratory and clinical research ends of the spectrum, enable the Center's mission.
 Key to the Center's success is translating the latest scientific findings obtained from cutting-edge basic research into innovative clinical trials designed to dramatically improve the cure rates for pediatric cancers while simultaneously eliminating long-term side effects.

 Dr. Jennifer Kalish is currently focusing on Beckwith-Wiedemann Syndrome (BWS), a rare genetic disorder characterized by overgrowth.
 The severity of this disorder varies widely in children and is usually recognized at birth.

 To learn more about BWS, please click here.